ZK-Garage/plonk/plonk-book/src/chapter_2.md

 Prover wants to prove to Verifier that she knows the solution to the equation:
 $$x^3+x+5=0$$

-The goal is for Prover to evaluate the above function without revealing anything about the secret value x (solution to the equation).
+The goal is for Prover to evaluate the above function without revealing anything about the secret value $x$ (solution to the equation).

-Prover creates a program to represent the problem in a function code which then will be translated into an arithmetic circuit.
+Prover creates a program to represent the problem in a function code, which then will be translated into an arithmetic circuit.

 ### Arithmetic circuit
-This step transforms a program into an arithmetic circuit where two basic components: are being used: wires and gates.
-Plonk uses fan-in two gates, therefore each gate has a left input, a right input and an output.
-A circuit with n gates will have $3n$ wires.
+This step transforms a program into an arithmetic circuit where two basic components are being used: wires and gates.
+Plonk uses fan-in two gates; therefore each gate has a left input, a right input, and an output.
+A circuit with $n$ gates will have $3n$ wires.

-PlonK is gate-based instead of R1CS-based like some proof systems like Groth16.
-The difference between both systems is in how they handle addition gates, in R1CS addition gates are cheap as  wires that are going from an addition to multiplication gate are not labeled which is not the case for a gate-based system.
-The reason why PLONK uses a gate-based instead of a R1CS fan-in;  and  thus  our  linear constraints  are  just  wiring  constraints  that  can  be reduced to a permutation check.
-To understand more the advantages and disadvantages of each of those designs check this [article](https://hackmd.io/@aztec-network/plonk-arithmetiization-air#How-does-all-this-relate-to-R1CS).
+Plonk is gate-based instead of R1CS-based like some proof systems, such as Groth16.
+A primary difference between the two systems is in how they handle addition gates; in R1CS, addition gates are cheap since wires that go from an addition to a multiplication gate are not labeled, which is not the case for a gate-based system.
+The reason why plonk uses a gate-based system rather than an R1CS system is that the linear constraints (which are just wiring constraints) can be reduced to a permutation check.
+To better understand the advantages and disadvantages of each of those designs check this [article](https://hackmd.io/@aztec-network/plonk-arithmetiization-air#How-does-all-this-relate-to-R1CS).

-The following circuit translates the previous equation $x^3+x+5=0$ where we have 2 multiplication gates and 2 addition gates.
+The following circuit translates the previous equation $x^3+x+5=0$, giving 2 multiplication gates and 2 addition gates.

 <p align="center">
   <img  alt="circuit" width="250"src="images/images/circuit.png" />